Obstructive sleep apnea: Craniofacial syndromes

-Skeletal advancement in an effort to physically increase the pharyngeal airspace is often an option for craniofacial patients with upper airway obstruction and small lower jaws (mandibles).
+Skeletal advancement to physically increase the pharyngeal airspace is often an option for craniofacial patients with upper airway obstruction and small lower jaws (mandibles).
 These syndromes include Treacher Collins syndrome and Pierre Robin sequence.
-Mandibular advancement surgery is one of the modifications needed to improve the airway, others may include reduction of the tongue, tonsillectomy or modified uvulopalatoplasty.
+Mandibular advancement surgery is one of the modifications needed to improve the airway; others may include reduction of the tongue, tonsillectomy or modified uvulopalatoplasty.

 Post-operative complication

 OSA can also occur as a serious post-operative complication that seems to be most frequently associated with pharyngeal flap surgery as compared to other procedures for the treatment of velopharyngeal inadequacy (VPI).
 In OSA, recurrent interruptions of respiration during sleep are associated with temporary airway obstruction.
 Following pharyngeal flap surgery, depending on size and position, the flap itself may have an "obturator" or obstructive effect within the pharynx during sleep, blocking ports of airflow and hindering effective respiration.
 There have been documented instances of severe airway obstruction, and reports of post-operative OSA continues to increase as healthcare professionals (i.e. physicians, speech language pathologists) become more educated about this possible dangerous condition.
 Subsequently, in clinical practice, concerns of OSA have matched or exceeded interest in speech outcomes following pharyngeal flap surgery.

 The surgical treatment for velopalatal insufficiency may cause obstructive sleep apnea syndrome.
 When velopalatal insufficiency is present, air leaks into the nasopharynx even when the soft palate should close off the nose.
-A simple test for this condition can be made by placing a tiny mirror on the nose, and asking the subject to say "P".
-This p sound, a plosive, is normally produced with the nasal airway closes off – all air comes out of the pursed lips, none from the nose.
-If it is impossible to say the sound without fogging a nasal mirror, there is an air leak – reasonable evidence of poor palatal closure.
-Speech is often unclear due to inability to pronounce certain sounds.
+A simple test for this condition can be made by placing a tiny mirror on the nose and asking the subject to say "P".
+This p sound, a plosive, is normally produced with the nasal airway closed off – all air comes out of the pursed lips, none from the nose.
+If it is impossible to say the sound without fogging a nasal mirror, there is an air leak, reasonable evidence of poor palatal closure.
+Speech is often unclear due to the inability to pronounce certain sounds.
 One of the surgical treatments for velopalatal insufficiency involves tailoring the tissue from the back of the throat and using it to purposefully cause partial obstruction of the opening of the nasopharynx.
-This may actually cause OSA syndrome in susceptible individuals, particularly in the days following surgery, when swelling occurs (see below: Special Situation: Anesthesia and Surgery).
+This may actually cause OSA syndrome in susceptible individuals, particularly in the days following surgery, when swelling occurs (see below: Special Situation: Anesthesia and surgery).

 Finally, patients with OSA are at an increased risk of many perioperative complications when they are present for surgery, even if the planned procedure is not on the head and neck.
-Guidelines intended to reduce the risk of perioperative complications have been published.
+Guidelines to reduce the risk of perioperative complications have been published.

 Consequences

-There are 3 levels of consequences: physiologic, intermediate and clinical.
-The physiologic consequences contain hypoxia, sleep fragmentation, autonomic nervous system dysregulation or hyperoxia.
-The intermediate results regroup inflammation, pulmonary vasoconstriction, general metabolic dysfunction, oxidation of proteins and lipids or increased adiposity.
-The clinical repercussions are composed by pulmonary hypertension, accidents, obesity, diabetes, different heart diseases or hypertension.
+There are 3 levels of consequences: physiologic, intermediate, and clinical.
+The physiologic consequences include hypoxia, sleep fragmentation, autonomic nervous system dysregulation, or hyperoxia.
+The intermediate results regroup inflammation, pulmonary vasoconstriction, general metabolic dysfunction, oxidation of proteins and lipids, or increased adiposity.
+The clinical repercussions include pulmonary hypertension, accidents, obesity, diabetes, different heart diseases, and hypertension.